Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 # SOURCE CODE FILES

-Floyd Speak files are always utf-8 files with no BOM.
+Floyd files are always utf-8 files with no BOM.
 Their extension is ".floyd". immutable values

 # COMMAND LINE